-If you are interested in working in the entertainment field you will need to possess a great deal of perseverance and be internally driven to succeed and compete with others equally driven to make it in the field.
-Excellent communication and interpersonal skills are also required in addition to creativity and a professional network to help open doors and land an interview.
+If you are interested in working in the entertainment field you will need perseverance and a drive to succeed and compete with other talented candidates.
+Excellent communication and interpersonal skills are also required in addition to a professional network that can open doors and jumpstart the application and interview process.

-Gaining exposure in the field of film and television requires gaining the necessary experience either in college or by doing internships.
-These experiences often require doing a lot of the grunt work but also offers student’s insight, knowledge, and skills as well as developing professional contacts that are crucial in the field of entertainment.
-Working for your college newspaper, radio or television station, or in college theater productions will provide you with a good start in gaining the necessary experience to get hired.
+College internships provide exposure to the field of film and television.
+These experiences often require the intern to do much of the grunt work in return for valuable insight, knowledge, and skills that a job candidate would not otherwise be able to tap.
+An internship also provides the opportunity to network and nurture professional contacts crucial in the field of entertainment.
+Working for your college newspaper, radio, television station, or in college theater productions can provide candidates with experience that can help them to get hired.

 Careers in Television, Film, and Broadcasting

-News reporter, news writer, screenwriter, public relations and promotions director, costume designer, production assistant, make-up artist, set designer, animator, actor, crew member, special effects, editor, critic, director, composer, and photographer/camera operator.
-In addition, a large range of sports-related careers is included in this category, such as sports agent, sports marketing, sports media relations, and sports publicity.
+Some examples of career roles in the entertainment industry are news reporter, news writer, screenwriter, public relations and promotions director, costume designer, production assistant, make-up artist, set designer, animator, actor, crew member, special effects creator and editor, editor, critic, director, composer, and photographer/camera operator.
+In addition, a range of sports-related careers is included in this category such as sports agent, sports marketing, sports media relations, and sports publicity.

 Remember that your best bet for entering the world of media and entertainment is through a referral from someone on the inside.
 Build your network and nurture your contacts.
 Be involved in the entertainment world as much as you can so that you hear about possible vacancies.
 Few of these opportunities will ever be advertised because there are so many people looking for a possible break.
 The more you can immerse yourself in your passion, the more likely you are to succeed.